Lancaster Maritime Museum

 Group visits/school visits

-If you plan to visit us for a self-guided tour within a large group (over 12 people) please contact us in advance.
+If you plan to visit us for a self-guided tour with a large group (over 12 people) please contact us in advance.

-If you are a school and wish to visit, please find the relevant information on our History Detectives Learn Pages.
+If you are a school and wish to visit, please find the relevant information on our Schools Pages.

 Lancaster Maritime Museum, Custom House, St George’s Quay, Lancaster, LA1 1RB